For the fourth month of the Decades Reading Challenge, we’ll be reading books that take place in the 1930s.

-As a reminder, you can choose any book you like that is set in the decade.
-To get you started, we’ve compiled a great list of books about the Thirties, including classic literature, historical fiction novels, and non-fiction reads about some of the most fascinating events.
+We’ve compiled a list of highly-rated books about the Thirties, including classic literature, historical fiction novels, and non-fiction reads about fascinating topics.

 Major World Events of the 1930s

-Before recommending books from each decade, we like to provide historical context with an overview of the significant events of the time, but if you’d prefer, feel free to scroll straight to our book list.
+Before recommending books from each decade, we like to provide historical context with an overview of the significant events of the time.
+If you’d prefer, feel free to scroll straight to our 1930s booklist.

 - Following the Wall Street Crash of 1929, the majority of the 1930s would be defined by The Great Depression.
-In 1932, nearly 25% of the US population was unemployed, and by early 1933 nearly 1 in 3 people was unemployed.
+In 1932, nearly 25% of the US population was unemployed.
+By early 1933 nearly 1 in 3 people were unemployed.

 - Beginning in 1931, the US suffered the worst drought in its history, leading to the Dust Bowl years.
-Strong winds stripped the topsoil from the ground, devastating farms throughout the Midwest, and forced many to move in search of work and better living conditions.
+Strong winds stripped the topsoil from the ground, devastating farms throughout the Great Plains.
+This forced many to move in search of work and better living conditions.

 - The Empire State Building was completed in 1931.